adamburkegh/spd_we/README.md

 + Mine Stochastic Petri net from log with estimator
     + Uses a default miner and estimator to produce a GSPN directly from an event log.

+## Plugin Source

+The ProM plugin source is a subset of this repository, synched through a copying process in the ant build file.
+This reduces the surface of dependencies to manage in ProM.
+The source project used by ProM to build is the [StochasticWeightEstimation plugin](https://github.com/promworkbench/StochasticWeightEstimation) under the promworkbench project.

 # Results